openenergymonitor/guide/source/technical/emonpi.markdown

 - 1x AC voltage measurement using plug-in AC-AC adapter for real power calculation alongside current measurement from CT sensors.
 Designed for use with a [9V AC output voltage adapter](https://shop.openenergymonitor.com/ac-ac-power-supply-adapter-ac-voltage-sensor-uk-plug/)
 - Support for multiple wired one-wire DS18B20 temperature sensors via RJ45 socket
 - Support for pulse counting either wired or via Optical Pulse Sensor
-- 433 Mhz RFM69 radio transceiver for receiving data from additional energy monitoring or temperature and humidity nodes.
+- 433 MHz RFM69 radio transceiver for receiving data from additional energy monitoring or temperature and humidity nodes.
 - The emonPi measurement board is based on Arduino (Atmega328).
 This talks to an integrated Raspberry Pi running our emonSD software stack on it's SD card.
 - Full local data logging and visualisation capability using the emonSD Emoncms software stack.
 Data can also be sent to a remote emoncms server such as emoncms.org.
 - Network connectivity via either Ethernet or WiFi.
 - **LCD Display:** for easier setup, displays network IP address and sensor status.
 - **Push button:** for shutdown and enabling/disabling SSH access.

-## {% linkable_title EmonPi Internals %}
+## {% linkable_title emonPi Internals %}

 The emonPi is based on a RaspberryPi + emonPi measurement board.
 The emonPi measurement board is based on an ATmega328p 8-bit microcontroller running Arduino based firmware.
 The following video gives a good overview of what is inside an emonPi.
 Note that we currently ship RaspberryPi version 3b+ which has WiFi onboard rather than the older version featured in this video.